Riquinho93/Ads-Optmization-Reinforcement/README.md

 ## Implementation

-The first thing, we need import our library that we will use our code.
+Firstly, we need to import our libraries that we will use our code.

        import pandas as pd